5th Amendment Violated in Wisconsin? Call Attorney Tom Grieve

 The Supreme Court ruled that the information in question was allowed to be introduced during trial since the suspect failed to actively invoke his right to remain silent at the time.

 You Are Only Guilty if Convicted

 Waukesha Criminal Defense Attorneys Explains the Right to Remain Silent in Wisconsin Drunk Driving Cases

-Unless you want your silence, body language or any other information you may be incidentally communicating to law enforcement (or their perception of it at least) to be introduced into evidence should you be charged with a DUI in Waukesha, or elsewhere in Wisconsin, you need to tell the officers you are raising your right to remain silent.
-Better still, you should raise your right to a Waukesha DUI lawyer which is separate from raising your right to silence.
+Unless you want your silence, body language or any other information you may be incidentally communicating to law enforcement (or their perception of it, at least) to be introduced into evidence should you be charged with a DUI, you need to tell the officers you are raising your right to remain silent.
+Better still, you should raise your right through a DUI lawyer, which is separate from raising your right to silence.

-With a reputation for getting Wisconsin DUI charges dropped or reduced, we are respected as one of the best top drunk driving lawyers in Waukesha and surrounding areas.
-Don’t compromise your freedom, bank account and reputation on a DUI charge in Wisconsin; get the DUI lawyers Waukesha trusts for a winning defense.
+With a reputation for getting Wisconsin DUI charges dropped or reduced, we are respected as one of the top drunk driving law firms in Wisconsin.
+Don’t compromise your freedom, bank account and reputation on a DUI charge in Wisconsin.
+Get the DUI lawyers Waukesha trusts for a winning defense.